“Nobody Died At Sandy Hook”

 #5 White Subaru Outback (?)

-It’s undeniable that these are the same exact cars.
-Once again, Fetzer is guilty of either abysmal (or non-existent) research or lying to his readers.
-There is no other explanation.
+These are undeniably the same exact cars.
+Once again, Fetzer is either guilty of abysmal (or non-existent) research—or he’s lying to his readers.
+There’s no other explanation.

 “I was taken to a web page with the following (now familiar) photograph, accompanied by a caption stating, ‘Picture at Sandy Hook taken on October 17, 2012, during emergency drill at the school’, which reinforces the question it raises” pg.
 50

-It’s almost unbelievable that this made it into a book, but what Fetzer is referring to here is literally just a caption added by conspiracy theorist Dan Hennen on a photo that he admittedly did not take, posted to his personal Flickr account.
-Dan rightfully credits Shannon Hicks with taking the photograph but then refuses to accept that she took it when she says she did.
-There is zero proof to back up the claim being made here.
+It’s almost unbelievable this made it into a book.
+Fetzer is pointing to nothing more than a caption added by conspiracy theorist Dan Hennen on a photo he admits he didn’t even take, posted on his personal Flickr account.
+Hennen credits Shannon Hicks as the photographer but refuses to accept the date she provides, with zero evidence to back up his claim.
 None.

-When I visited Dan Hennen’s Flickr photostream, which is where this photo was uploaded (again, in nearly microscopic resolution), Dan’s caption claims that it was taken on October 17th, 2012, but Flickr says it was “taken” (I assume they mean uploaded) on December 14, 2013; a full year after the shooting and when Shannon Hicks says she took the photo:
+When I checked Hennen’s Flickr photostream (where this low-resolution image was uploaded), his caption claims it was taken on October 17, 2012, but Flickr’s data shows it was uploaded on December 14, 2013—a full year after the shooting and exactly when Hicks says she took it.

-Again, what we are looking at is a conspiracy theorist taking someone else’s work, hosting it elsewhere (in this case Flickr rather than the Newtown Bee, where it originally appeared), and slapping their own caption on it that says “nu-uh, this is when it really happened”.
+What we’re actually looking at is a conspiracy theorist taking someone else’s work, hosting it elsewhere—Flickr instead of the Newtown Bee, where it originally appeared—and attaching their own baseless caption that says, “Nope, this is when it really happened.”
 That’s it.
-This is James Fetzer’s promised “smoking gun”.
+This is the so-called “smoking gun” that Fetzer is pushing.

 “There are some photos of kids walking along Dickinston Drive (who are not K-4th graders) and others beside a car, but those are not ‘evacuation photos’.” pg 51